To help your picky eater adapt to his/her meal:

 It's okay to spoil your pet once in a while, but be strict with the regular food habits of your pet to keep their dietary needs in check.
 Avoid ‘free-feeding’ i.e. leaving a bowl filled with dry food for pets to eat whenever they want, as this might result in obesity.
 Offer meals to your pets at set intervals and make sure they stick to a proper schedule.
 This method also works well if you have pets that require medication to be mixed with their food, or have a calorie-controlled diet.

-Apart from all these minimal changes, if your pet is still reluctant with their food habits, please consult a veterinarian to rule out health issues and analyse the cause of these eating habits.
+Apart from all these minimal changes, if your pet is still reluctant with their food habits, please consult a veterinarian to rule out health issues and analyze the cause of these eating habits.

 Leave a comment